HOW HSBC FUNDS SUFFERING WORLDWIDE

 Executive summary & introduction

 UK-headquartered HSBC is one of the biggest financiers of fossil fuels in the world.
-The influential Banking on Climate Chaos report demonstrates that HSBC has financed US$110.7 billion to fossil fuels since the Paris climate agreement was signed.
+The influential Banking on Climate Chaos report demonstrates that since the Paris Agreement was signed and until the end of 2021, HSBC has funded an eye-watering US $130 billion in fossil fuels around the world.

 But dollar figures only tell us so much.
 This report is about the human and climate impacts behind the numbers.